 Offer discounted pricing for auto-renewable subscription products to eligible subscribers.

 Subscription offers can be effective in winning back lapsed subscribers or retaining current subscribers.
-You can offer lapsed or current subscribers a limited-time, discounted or free period of service for auto-renewable subscriptions on macOS, iOS, and tvOS.
+You can provide lapsed or current subscribers a limited-time offer of a discounted or free period of service for auto-renewable subscriptions on macOS, iOS, and tvOS.
 To implement the offers, first complete the setup on App Store Connect, including generating a private key.
 See Setting Up Subscription Offers for more details.

 You decide the criteria for which subscribers qualify for an offer.
 In your app, the details of the offers you set up in App Store Connect appear in the

 SKProduct.
 To indicate the offer you want to give to a user, include a signed

 For business guidance on using subscription offers, see Auto-renewable Subscriptions > Subscription Offers.

 To present a subscription offer, first determine the subscriber’s eligibility, get the product details from the App Store, and generate a signature on your server.